mattsah/thegreens.us/wp-content/plugins/seamless-donations/readme.txt

 == Changelog ==

 **IMPORTANT: Support has moved to the ZATZLabs site and is no longer provided on the WordPress.org forums.
 Please visit the new [Seamless Donations Community Forums](http://zatzlabs.com/forums/).
 If you need a timely reply from the developer, please [open a ticket](http://zatzlabs.com/submit-ticket/).**

+= 4.0.23 =
+* Fixed a typo (an extra slash) introduced in 4.0.22.
+Thanks again, Jacob!

+= 4.0.22 =
+* Incorporated fixes from user Rachel3004 (Jacob) for PayPal's apparent deprecation of fsockopen.

+= 4.0.21 =
+* Added PayPal TLS test results to Settings panel
+* Removed option to see obsolete IPN

 = 4.0.20 =
 * Tweak that might help some very out-of-date users update more successfully.